Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     ~~~
     {: .output}

-    Note that you did not need to give a password to login to your instance - you are using you login-key file for authentication.
+    Note that you did not need to give a password to login to your instance --- you are using your login-key file for authentication.

 ## Logging off your cloud instance